jefferyto/openwrt-vivarium/README.md

     The `packages` directory will be added as a [custom feed][OpenWrt custom feeds].

-3. (Optional) Build the local Docker image:
+3. Build the local Docker image:

         $ sudo docker-compose build

-    This is optional because Docker Compose will automatically build the image when necessary.

 4. Set the appropriate ownership for subdirectories inside the `sdk`
     directory: